Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Medical Professional Liability Insurance

 Students may wish to participate in volunteer activities, such as health fairs, during their medical training.
-Student professional liability coverage does not extend to non- KHSC-KansasCOM approved activities (volunteer or otherwise).
+Student professional liability coverage does not extend to non- KHSU-KansasCOM approved activities (volunteer or otherwise).
 It is the student’s responsibility to personally determine that any activity in which they participate outside of clerkship assignments is covered by alternative coverage.
-The student is personally responsible should an issue of medical liability arise during activities not covered by KHSC-KansasCOM professional liability insurance.
+The student is personally responsible should an issue of medical liability arise during activities not covered by KHSU-KansasCOM professional liability insurance.

-KHSC-KansasCOM Property and Responsibility
+KHSU-KansasCOM Property and Responsibility

 Off-Campus Activities